OPEN JOB POSTING

 - Maintains assigned case records, terminates contracts and assistance or reduces the amount of assistance, completes data entry into the computer system on all assigned cases and HUD forms in accordance with HUD regulations and Authority policies.

 - Performs duties related to the management and maintenance of the Authority’s assisted housing programs, including contracts, special programs, and projects, including but not limited to, portability, reports on status of caseloads, and programs for special need populations.

 - Individuals may perform other related duties as assigned including work in other functional areas to cover absences or relief, to equalize peak work periods or otherwise balance the workload.

 Required Knowledge and Abilities

-- Knowledge of modern office equipment including copiers, personal computers, calculators, facsimile machines, etc.
+- Knowledge of modern office equipment including but not limited to copiers, personal computers, mainframe terminals, scanners, calculators, facsimile machines, etc.